miklevin/MikeLev.in/_posts/2025-03-28-grok-vs-chatgpt-vs-gemini.md

 searching on are almost certainly becoming part of your profile or dossier for advertisers.
 I've been getting pretty good Gemini services from the start because I'm on the $100/year GoogleOne plan for enhanced Google Photos and such.
+And even Google's paid services I'm guessing doesn't get us off the hook for their ad-delivery profiling systems.

 ## The Economics of Deep Research Features